How to upcycle a chair with VIN+OMI

 - Take the chair and disassemble the textile areas from the wooden frame first.

-- Sand the wooden frame with a fine grit sandpaper and prime with System3 Gesso Primer in white to guarantee a long-lasting colour result.
+- Sand the wooden frame with fine-grit sandpaper and prime with System3 Gesso Primer in white to guarantee a long-lasting colour result.

 - Test System3 Ink on the back of the textile inlay and if results are satisfying, apply the first base coat layer with acrylic brushes or re-fillable FW Mixed Media Markers.
 The textile will become slightly stiffer after painting.

 - Tip: An alternative to applying System3 Ink is to mix Sytem3 Acrylic colours with System3 Screen-Printing Textile Medium in a 50/50 ratio.

 - If you don’t want to colour the existing textile, you can stretch alternative textiles over the chair inlay and fix them in place with a staple gun.

 - A minimum paper grammage of 250 g/m² is recommended by Daler-Rowney, our oiled manila stencil paper is ideal if you want to reuse your stencil, and FW Mixed Media Markers filled with System3 Ink.